 It’s important to deal with initialization and clean-up of resources.
-So a good practice is to use the virtual function _enter_tree() to initialize your plugin and _exit_tree() to clean it up.
+A good practice is to use the virtual function _enter_tree() to initialize your plugin and _exit_tree() to clean it up.
 You can delete the default GDScript template from your file and replace it with the following structure:

-This is a good template to use when devising new plugins.
+This is a good template to use when creating new plugins.

 A custom node¶

-Sometimes you want a certain behavior in many nodes.
-Maybe a custom scene or control that can be reused.
-Instancing is helpful in a lot of cases but sometimes it can be cumbersome, especially if you’re using it between many projects.
+Sometimes you want a certain behavior in many nodes, such as a custom scene or control that can be reused.
+Instancing is helpful in a lot of cases, but sometimes it can be cumbersome, especially if you’re using it in many projects.
 A good solution to this is to make a plugin that adds a node with a custom behavior.

-To create a new node type, you can avail of the function add_custom_type() from the
+To create a new node type, you can use the function add_custom_type() from the

 EditorPlugin class.
-This function can add new types to the editor be it nodes or resources.
-But before you can create the type you need a script that will act as the logic for the type.
-While such script doesn’t need to have
+This function can add new types to the editor

+(nodes or resources).
+However, before you can create the type, you need a script that will act as the logic for the type.
+While that script doesn’t have to use

 That’s it for our basic button.
 You can save this as my_button.gd inside the plugin folder.
-You’ll also need a 16x16 icon to show in the scene tree.
+You’ll also need a 16×16 icon to show in the scene tree.
 If you don’t have one, you can grab the default one from the engine and save it in your

 Now, we need to add it as a custom type so it shows on the Create New Node